 It wasn’t long after that I decided to turn it into this…

 …a message center fit for a family.
-I added a piece of chipboard on the one side painted with chalkboard paint and on the other a piece of cork board to create a place to tack up a memo or reminder.
+I added a piece of chipboard on the one side painted with flat black paint and on the other a piece of cork board to create a place to tack up a memo or reminder.

 For the bottom, I added a piece of board to create a shelf with a tiny canning jar I found while fleatiquing.
 My favorite part is the hand-carved wooden buttons I nabbed from my stash and I adhered to push pins.

 Aren’t they cute?
 They jar is glued down as well with some E6000®, so it isn’t going anywhere and makes a great place to store chalk, pens, pencils… whatever.

 By the way, did you know you can sharpen regular ol’ chalk with a pencil sharpener?
 Makes for nice clean lines with your chalkboard art and much like chalk markers.
 I love hacks like that!

 If you would like to own these sweet pieces, you can find them in my shop (SOLD!) available for purchase.